Azure/ResourceModules/docs/wiki/ContributionGuide.md

 For any update you want to bring back to the source repository, please open a Pull-Request from your fork back to the source repository.

 If you contribute to the modules you can either test you changes locally, or, even better set your environment up and test the updated/added module in your fork using pipelines.
-In the later case please make sure to set your environment up and also consult the ['pipeline design'](.\PipelinesDesign.md) and ['pipeline usage'](.\PipelinesUsage.md) sections.
+In the later case please make sure to set your environment up and also consult the ['Pipeline Design'](.\PipelinesDesign.md) and ['Pipeline Usage'](.\PipelinesUsage.md) sections.